(Click here for My Syrian Soul brother, Part I)

 “Your brother is in danger,” Lara said.
 I knew she was referring to Marwan.

 “What happened?”
 I asked.
 “Why didn’t he tell me himself?”

 “He didn’t want you to worry about him; he is protective of you.
 The regime slaughtered his uncle’s whole family, and now they want to draft Marwan into the army to kill for them and to risk getting killed himself.
 He must leave Syria immediately.”
 I’d been trying to convince Marwan to leave ever since he unblocked me.
 Now he had no choice.

 “I’ll open a gofundme for him,” Lara continued.
 “He has to get a passport and a ship ticket to Turkey, and it’s costly there.”
 Then she added, “Marwan and I talk every day.
 When he arrives at Turkey, I’ll fly over there to marry him…we are in love.”

-Lara had never seemed very stable to me, so I didn’t pay too much attention to her wedding plans.
-I resolved to deal with that later.
-I felt in my gut that Marwan had to leave Syria ASAP, and no one donated a dime to her gofundme.
+Lara had never seemed very stable to me, so I didn’t pay much attention to her wedding plans.
+I resolved to deal with it later.
+I felt in my gut that Marwan had to leave Syria ASAP, but no one donated a dime to her gofundme.

-Only it’s impossible to send money from my country to Syria.
-And American friends had once told me that it wasn’t that simple for them, either: nobody wants to be on Homeland Security’s radar.
+Only it was impossible to send money from my country to Syria.
+And American friends had once told me it wasn’t that simple for them, either: nobody wanted to be on Homeland Security’s radar.

 He got his passport a day before it became impossible for men his age to get one.
-But the regime had closed the maritime border with Turkey to potential soldiers.
-Marwan had to forget about the ship, find a smuggler, and escape via ISIS’ territories.
+But the regime had closed the maritime border with Turkey for potential soldiers.
+Marwan had to forget about the ship, find a smuggler instead, and escape via ISIS’ territories.